QuentinRa/blog.quentinra.dev/it/project/agile-scrum/index.md

 * **Involves**: PO, SM, Dev. team, the client/users
 * **Duration**: up to 4 hours/4 weeks

-Some organizations are making weekly demo with the team, so that everyone knows what the others are doing, understand a bit more what they need to do, and keep track of what the client wants.
+Some organizations are making a weekly demo with the team, so that everyone knows what the others are doing, understand a bit more what they need to do, and keep track of what the client wants.
 </div></div>

 <hr class="sep-both">